HoomanRamezani/grasp-proposition-net/README.md

 # Description
 This repository provides the implementation and documentation necessary to run a deep learning-based grasp-proposition network.
 The network is designed to propose optimal grasp points for objects located in proximity to a robotic arm, facilitating accurate and efficient manipulation of objects in diverse settings.
 This is especially crucial in environments where precision and reliability are paramount, such as in manufacturing, logistics, and healthcare.

-The codebase includes custom implementations of [PointNet] (http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf) and [PointNet++](http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf), two influential architectures for point cloud processing, all built using PyTorch for ease of use and flexibility.
+The codebase includes custom implementations of [PointNet] (http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf) and [PointNet++] (http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf), two influential architectures for point cloud processing, all built using PyTorch for ease of use and flexibility.
 Users can leverage this repository to generate grasp points on everyday objects by inputting point cloud data captured from a LiDAR camera.

 ## Features